 As part of the work plan proposed in February 2023, Heritage Planning Staff committed to the review of 80 properties listed on the Municipal Heritage Register prior to January 1, 2025.
-As of the date of this report, a review has been complete for 64 properties.
-6 properties are before the Committee as of the date of this report to be considered for designation.
+As of the date of this report, a review has been complete for 51 properties.
 22 properties have fully undergone the designation process.
-17 properties are currently undergoing the designation process and are at various stages of completion.
+14 properties are currently undergoing the designation process and are at various stages of completion.
 15 properties have been reviewed and determined that no action should be taken at this time.